-Unlike the traditional stochastic oscillator that factors in the asset’s closing price along with the period’s high-low, the StochRSI only uses RSI values.
+Unlike the traditional stochastic oscillator that factors in the asset’s closing price and the period’s high-low, the StochRSI only uses RSI values.

-This is what makes it an indicator of an indicator, and the second derivative of price.
+This makes it an indicator of an indicator and the second derivative of price.
 In other words, it’s two steps removed from the underlying closing prices that the stochastic oscillator uses.

-This is the reason why an asset’s StochRSI often looks vastly different than its price data.
+This is why an asset’s StochRSI often looks vastly different from its price data.